Shopping Centers Market Size, Share, Revenue, Trends, And Drivers For 2024-2033

 - The Business Research Company

-LANDON, GREATER LANDON, UNITED KINGDOM, September 19, 2024 /EINPresswire / -- The shopping centers market has experienced robust growth in recent years, expanding from $5,480.85 billion in 2023 to $5,849.97 billion in 2024 at a compound annual growth rate (CAGR) of 6.7%.
+LONDON, GREATER LONDON, UNITED KINGDOM, September 25, 2024 /EINPresswire / -- The shopping centers market has experienced robust growth in recent years, expanding from $5,480.85 billion in 2023 to $5,849.97 billion in 2024 at a compound annual growth rate (CAGR) of 6.7%.
 The growth in the historic period can be attributed to the rise of automobiles and suburbanization, entertainment and leisure integration, population growth, rise in the standard of living and rise in the middle-class income.

 What Is The Estimated Market Size Of The Global Shopping Centers Market And Its Annual Growth Rate?